Request a call

 The mode of oral assessment is by audio recording.

 Individuals may attempt the exam at any time if they believe they’re adequately prepared.
-As noted above, the written and oral assignment will be made available as soon as the pending change to FNS40820 is released.
 Individuals will receive personal reminder emails as they approach their assessment deadline.
 Individuals must be deemed ‘competent’ in all assessment items.
 This includes demonstrating competency in all of the exam questions, in order to be awarded their qualification or course.
 Please refer to the information at the top of this page.

 Individuals who complete the qualification will receive a qualification certificate.